ShadhaMariyam/A-Transfer-Learning-Approach-For-Restaurant-Review-Using-Facial-Emotions/README.md

 robustness.The system’s outputs provide restaurant managers with real-time insights into customer emotions, enhancing their ability to respond promptly to service issues and improve overall dining experiences.
-By integrating emotional feedback, the proposed approach offers a richer and more nuanced understanding of customer satisfaction.
+By integrating emotional feedback, the proposed approach offers a richer and more nuanced understanding of customer satisfaction.
 In essence, this innovative method emerges as a valuable asset for both restaurant stakeholders and customers alike.
 For restaurant owners and managers, it